 Marconi Express operates from 5:40 AM to midnight, 365 days a year.

-The ticket can be purchased on the “Marconi Express” website, with the apps Muver and Roger, at the ticket vending machines in each station and in the baggage claim area of the airport, at the “Bologna Welcome” information points, at the Tper ticket offices, and in many shops at the airport, railway station and city centre.
-You can also access the service directly with your contactless credit card or device.
+Tickets can be purchased on the “Marconi Express” website, through the Roger app, at the automatic ticket machines in the stations and in the baggage claim area of the Airport, at the “Bologna Welcome” information points, at the Tper ticket offices and in many shops at airport, station and city center.
+It is also possible to access the service directly with your contactless credit card.

 Families (up to 2 adults and 3 children between 5 and 16 years old) and groups of 10 or more are entitled to a discount available only online on the “Marconi Express” website.
 Further information can be found in the “Fares” section.